 Social and Climate Justice

 Being ‘socially just’ is an inherent part of being an Anglican Christian.
-Seeking social justice fits with the ‘living beyond ourselves’ dimension of Healthy Church Model we use to guide our work and life together as a diocese and at a local church level.
+Seeking social justice fits with the ‘living beyond ourselves’ dimension of the Healthy Church Model we use to guide our work and life together as a diocese and at a local church level.

 Several groups assist local ministry units and the diocese to be more socially just as part of being a healthy church.
 These groups initiate projects of their own, but also work together.